 If your dog happens to be a culinary

-snob extraordinaire and demanding a little more creativity than just kibble, water, and collagen — here are some easy recipes using dog collagen that’ll wildly impress.
+snob extraordinaire and demands a little more creativity than just kibble, water, and collagen — here are some easy recipes using dog collagen that’ll wildly impress.

 - Bone broth.
 The best collagen you can get is from bone broth.
 You can serve it by itself, or mix it with food.
 To do this, you’ll need chicken or beef bones and water.
 You can crockpot them, simmer or keep them at a low boil for 12 – 16 hours.
 Check out this recipe from Honest & Tasty.
 For dogs, leave extra flavors, salts, and spices out.